Safety of Red Light Therapy in Pregnancy

 Safety of Light Therapy in Pregnancy

-So, while research on its safety and efficacy during pregnancy continues to evolve initial findings are promising, and many practitioners consider it a low-risk option for expectant mothers when compared to medication.
+So, while research on its safety and efficacy during pregnancy continues to evolve initial findings are very promising, and many practitioners consider it a low-risk option for expectant mothers when compared to the very real risks of medication.
 A recent RCT demonstrated significant improvements in depression during pregnancy when women used different light sources.
+SAD lights are an evidence based approach to improving mood in postpartum with just 20 minutes of morning exposure.

 As with any medical intervention, talk to your healthcare provider about using PBM at home - although it’s unlikely that your provider has in-depth knowledge of photoceuticals.
-Educate yourself, talk to other women using PBM and make an informed decision based on your unique circumstances.
-Do not use your LED light directly in your eyes and avoid if you are light sensitive or on medications such as antibiotics that cause light sensitivity.
+Educate yourself, talk to other women using red light therapy and make an informed decision based on your unique circumstances.
+Do not use your LED light directly in your eyes and avoid if you are light sensitive or on medications such as antibiotics that cause light sensitivity (these are usually for UV light and not red light).

 PBM has been used successfully in fertility treatments for many years in Japan and Europe.
-I’ve written about the benefits of PBM for anyone with fertility challenges here.
+I’ve written about the compelling benefits of PBM for anyone with fertility challenges throughout my blog.

 Back and Pelvic Pain in Pregnancy